Trump Gave Giuliani The Ukraine Portfolio And Boxed Out Diplomats, Sondland Says

 Here's how Sondland describes it in his opening statement, following the questions raised by others about how Ukraine was being handled:

-"I asked the president: "What do you want from Ukraine?"
-The president responded, "Nothing.
-There is no quid pro quo."
-The president repeated: "no quid pro quo" multiple times.
+"I asked the president: 'What do you want from Ukraine?'
+The president responded, 'Nothing.
+There is no quid pro quo.'
+The president repeated: 'no quid pro quo' multiple times.
 This was a very short call.
 And I recall the president was in a bad mood."

 Sondland also says he spoke with Giuliani on the phone a number of times.